MoSilvera/Cohort37_eyes_on_the_sky/README.md

 This site is based on our *Eyes on the Sky* project.

 ## How to run Sky Scanner
-1. Clone down the project using `
+1. Clone down the project to your computer.
+You can use the terminal command `git clone git@github.com:MoSilvera/Cohrot37_eyes_on_the_sky.git`

+2. Make a directory at the root of the file called api `mkdir api`

+3. Cd into that directory and make a file called database.json `cd api && touch database.json`